aymericbeaumet/blog/_drafts/prevent-chromedp-chromium-zombie-processes-from-stacking.md

 using in my project.
 Until the issue is fixed upstream.

 I hope you enjoyed the journey we took to get there.
-It is enjoyable how sometime a simple problem will lead you into challenging your knowledge on something you thought was well inside your comfort zone.
+It is enjoyable how sometimes a simple problem will lead you into challenging your knowledge on something you thought was well inside your comfort zone.
 Only to remind you you can always get further.